-Change in schedules may be made through BearWeb at www.baylor.edu through the 100 percent refund period.
-After that time, students must make class schedule changes in the Office of the Registrar.
-A \$20 fee will be charged for each time students come to the office to make changes.
-Permission from the appropriate deans' offices is required to add or register after a specific time (refer to calendar).
+Change in schedules may be made through BearWeb at www.baylor.edu/BearWeb through the 100 percent refund period.
+After that time, students must make class schedule changes in the Registration and Academic Records Office (refer to calendar).
+A \$20 fee will be charged each time students come to the office to make changes.
+Permission from the Associate Deans' offices is required to add or register after the seventh class day (fall and spring - refer to summer timelines on calendar).
 Students may drop classes at their own request through the twentieth class day (fall and spring).
+After the twentieth class day, students must obtain a change in schedule form signed by the professor of the class who marks whether the student is passing or failing.